Text Message option will

 Refer to our

-Data Management Program for more information about DCL3 data.
+Data Management Standard for more information about DCL3 data.

 The additional security controls include:

-identity.
-It increases security by requiring you to use both
+to confirm your identity.
+It increases security by requiring you to

-something you know (e.g., your NetID and password) and something you
+use both something you know (e.g., your NetID and password) and

-have (e.g., a work phone or mobile device) before allowing access.
+something you have (e.g., a work phone or mobile device) before

-This makes it more difficult for an unauthorized person to
+allowing access.
+This makes it more difficult for an unauthorized

 - Data Loss Prevention (DLP): DLP prevents sensitive data from